KingJiongEN/DegentCivil/docs/docs/index.md

-# Degent Civil
+# Degent Civilization

-Welcome to the Degent Civil documentation!
+Welcome to the Degent Civilization documentation!
 This service provides a sophisticated backend system for simulating town operations with AI-driven characters, real-time interactions, and dynamic state management.

 ## Overview

-Degent Civil is a powerful backend service that creates a living, breathing virtual town environment.
+Degent Civilization is a powerful backend service that creates a living, breathing virtual town environment.
 It combines advanced AI technologies with real-time simulation to create dynamic and interactive town scenarios.

 ### Key Features